Edmonds Unitarian Universalist Congregation

 Article III – Denominational Affiliation

-The organization shall be a member of the Unitarian Universalist Association and the Pacific Northwest District of the Unitarian Universalist.
+The organization shall be a member of the Unitarian Universalist Association and the Pacific Northwest District, and the Pacific Western Region of the Unitarian Universalist Association or their successors.

 Article IV – Membership

 Membership is open to any person who supports the purpose and ministry of this organization including the principles of Unitarian Universalism, the Mission, Vision, and Covenant of Healthy Relations of this organization, and who is at least 16 years of age or has completed the Coming of Age program, and who has:

 - Completed a prescribed orientation program.

 - Made a financial pledge to the operating fund for the current fiscal year.
 Members who reside together as a family may pledge as a single unit and each member shall have the privileges of membership.

 Section 2 – Responsibilities of Membership

 - A member shall accept responsibility for the well-being of the organization through contributions of time, energy, and attendance.